goatastronaut0212/goatastronaut0212/README.md

 ## Things I want to do

-- Relearn piano again T.T but I will try hard again :D
+- Relearn piano again and I will try hard :D
 - Create Ecommerce website
 - Port capt-driver to Nixpkgs
 - Port OpenProject to Nixpkgs